Akawi85/data2bots/README.md

 In order to implement batch processing, I implemented these steps in separate parts, containerised them using docker and orchestrated the workflow using Airflow.

 The orchestration was implemented by running Airflow in Docker instead of running airflow locally.
+This is to ensure that the code works the same regardless of the operating system it is running on.
+You only need to have docker and docker compose installed and configured correctly.

 ##### Steps